-The index is one of the points of Line (numbered 1, 2, 3, ... where -1 can be used to indicate the last one).
+The index is one of the points of Line (numbered 1, 2, 3, ... where negative numbers count from the end, thus -1 indicate the last one).
 The string may use the special symbols "%first" and "%second" to indicate the connectors in the connect-equation.